chipparddev/loot-filters/PhysClawCampaignOnly/README.md

 - Any melee weapons that can be used with Whirling Blades from Prisoner's Gate to mid A2
 - Claws from mid A2 onwards

-You can also use this filter for ele claws, but it will be slightly suboptimal.
+You can also use this filter for ele claws, but it'll be slightly suboptimal.
 Namely, rare claws that have "fallen behind the phys curve" (e.g. a rare Awl in A6) won't play TTS.

 # Complete documentation: